 inherited basis of the more common orthopedic diseases.
 Kerwin

-suggests that orthopedic problems can spur from both
+suggests that orthopedic problems can spur from both aspects.

-"There is definitely a hereditary basis
+"There is definitely a hereditary

-key factors involved in the development of signs of problems in
+as key factors involved in the development of signs of problems in

 affected animals.
 Certain types of problems are more likely to

 occur in certain breeds of dogs and cats.
 For example, the Scottish